m-jahn/snakemake-workflow-catalog/source/docs/about/contributions.md

+(contributions)=
 ## Contributions

 Contributions to the Snakemake Workflow Catalog are welcome!
 Ideas can be discussed on the [catalog's Issues page](https://github.com/snakemake/snakemake-workflow-catalog/issues) first, and contributions made through Github Pull Requests.

+[Topics](<workflows_by_topic>) are currently predefined in the `topics.json` file.
+Users are encouraged to add topics for their workflows by a pull request to this file, if they feel a topic is not represented.

 ### License